garage-education/website/content/docs/apache-spark/21-transformations-narrow-vs-wide.md

 - **Narrow Dependencies:** A single output partition can be computed from a single input partition without data exchange.
 - **Examples:** `filter()`, `contains()` - operate independently on partitions.

+## Watch on Youtube

 {{< youtube S2RYu-jVXdQ >}}

+## Watch on our Servers

+{{< video src="https://garage-education.s3.amazonaws.com/spark-course/Ch.04-21-Transformations-Narrow-Vs-Wide.mp4" controls="yes" >}}

-You can download the video by right clicking the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-21-Transformations-Narrow-Vs-Wide.mp4)
+You can download the videog the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-21-Transformations-Narrow-Vs-Wide.mp4)